3 Tips for Virtual Support Success

 To succeed in this environment, support teams must ensure they are properly trained on all relevant meeting platforms and understand the common problems that can arise in each.
 Doing so will allow teams to quickly and accurately resolve support issues.

-Regardless of changes brought on by COVID-19, customer expectations are rising.
+Regardless of changes brought on in recent years, customer expectations are rising.
 And support teams must ensure their staff members clearly understand how remote support policies work.
 Therefore, it’s critical to clearly define processes, including service-level agreements (SLAs), to set expectations while educating employees on relevant procedures.
 Consider, for example, adding formal employee training for remote support processes and revamping your FAQs for common problems in the virtual environment.

 The need to support virtual work will not go away